fengggli/gpu-computing-materials/docs/meeting-note-Jan-20.md

     * What is diff between NN and CNN.
 Why are we telling you this
     * Convolution NN are like NN where the weights are replaced by filters
     * Introduce what we will do next time (What is resNet?)

-## Presentation 2

-Sections are:

-1. Introduce detailed convolution NN
-    * What are they used for?
-    * Layers
-    * Common structures
-    * Pooling, padding, bias, other concepts

-2. ResNet
-    * Identiy layers should be able to be introduced with no negative consequences, but this is not true in a nornal
-    * Structure
-        * Blocks
-        * Shortcut or feedforward
-        * Other shit
-3. Challenges we might face
-4. GPU and other engineering considerations